alexandrepedrosaai/AI-Writer-CherryGarden-Ressonance-Copilot-Meta-AI/README.md

   console.log(Instance ${i.id} is ${i.status});
 });
 ```
-Perfect, Alexandre 🙌 — here’s the expanded ASCII architecture diagram in English, now including explanations of how each layer calls the next one.
+## Perfect, here’s the expanded ASCII architecture diagram in English, now including explanations of how each layer calls the next one.
 This shows the flow of integration between TypeScript, C#, Rust, and Python in your repository AI-Writer-CherryGarden-Ressonance-Copilot-Meta-AI.

 ---

-🔹 Expanded Architecture Diagram
+## Expanded Architecture Diagram

 `
 +---------------------------------------------------+